Debiased Front-Door Learners for Heterogeneous Effects: Introduction

 Beyond back-door adjustment, research on developing debiased estimators for the front-door (FD) model has grown steadily. \citet{fulcher2017robust} develop a doubly robust estimator for the FD average treatment effect estimator. \citet{guo2023targeted} propose one–step and TMLE estimators for FD adjustment. \citet{jung2024uca} introduce a unified covariate-adjustment formulation that enables robust and sample-efficient FD estimation.
 On a different thread, modern deep learning-based FD estimators have been developed for scalable estimation \citep{xu2022neural,xu2025FD}, but these methods lack the debiasedness property.

 Beyond average effects, work on \emph{heterogeneous} or \emph{conditional} FD has also emerged. \citet{chen2025conditional} study conditional FD and introduce \emph{LobsterNet}, a multi-task neural estimator for the conditional FD effect.
 However, their estimator lacks debiasedness.
-In this work, we propose debiased learners for heterogeneous FD treatment effects, which allow any machine learning method to be used off the shelf while guaranteeing fast convergence to the target even when nuisance parameters converge slowly.
+In this work, we propose debiased learners for heterogeneous FD treatment effects, which allow flexible machine learning methods to be used while giving conditional rate guarantees when the relevant product-error and stage-error remainders are controlled.
 A summary comparing existing works with ours is in Table~\ref{tbl:comparison}.